 But again, it means facing a long, not to mention possibly illegal, wait in the U.S. to get to that point, waiting for the child to turn 21.

-There's another potential complication you should know about.
-In order to petition for you to get a U.S. green card, your child will need to also qualify as your financial sponsor.
-To do that, he needs to be both living in the U.S. and earning enough to support the two of you and any other dependents at 125% of the poverty level, as shown in the U.S. Federal Poverty Guidelines.
-For more on this issue, see Nolo’s articles about The U.S. Sponsor's Financial Responsibilities.
+There's another potential complication you should know about if a U.S. citizen child wants to petition for the foreign-born parent to receive a U.S. green card.
+The U.S. petitioner (the child) will need to also qualify as a financial sponsor.
+To do that, they need to be both living in the U.S. and earning enough to support the immigrant, themself, and any other dependents, at 125% of the U.S. poverty-line level (as shown on USCIS Form I-864p).
+This can be a major hurdle for a young person, though family assets can help.
+For more on this , see articles about The U.S. Sponsor's Financial Responsibilities.

 As you can see, U.S. immigration matters are highly complicated.
 In fact, if you're reading this and your situation is similar to what's described, you should see an experienced immigration attorney for a full analysis.
 The attorney can also help you strategize the best way to apply for the green card and help you prepare the paperwork.